 If a partner leaves the business, or if you offer a stock option to your employees, your tax preparer needs to know about it.
 Changes in ownership affect the equity in your business, and—while your bookkeeper may have recorded the changes to equity in your books at the time of the change—you will need to call the changes to your tax preparer’s attention.
 This is an important tip for our small business tax preparation checklist.

 Ownership changes can have some tricky tax ramifications, so before making a move like this in your business, consult with your tax preparer to ensure you are making the best decisions from a tax standpoint.

 Few things are worse than showing up for your tax appointment unprepared.
 Not only does this mean you have to make multiple trips to your preparer’s office, but it also delays the preparation of your return.

 Your tax preparer knows what information they will need from you in order to file your tax return.
-In this article, I have highlighted the information you need for your business tax return, but additional information will be needed for your personal tax return.
+In this article, we highlighted the information you need for your business tax return, but additional information will be needed for your personal tax return.